-The first task is to choose values for the parameters in STZ theory consistent with those in the simulations by Shi, et al. The simulation data for the stress-strain curves at a particular strain rate can be fit by a range of values for χ{∞} , q_0 , and the specific heat c_0 .
-However, a much narrower range of parameters fit both the stressstrain data and the data for the strain-rate as a function of position.
+The first task is to choose values for the parameters in STZ theory consistent with those in the simulations by Shi et al. The simulation data for the stress-strain curves at a particular strain rate can be fit by a range of values for χ{∞} , q_0 , and the specific heat c_0 .
+However, a much narrower range of parameters fit both the stress-strain data and the data for the strain rate as a function of position.

 We estimate an order of magnitude for each parameter motivated by physical considerations.
 Table I lists the specific parameter values used in the numerical integration.
-The steady state effective temperature χ{∞} determines the steady state density of STZs: $\Lambda{\infty} = \exp[-1/\chi{\infty}]$.
+The steady state effective temperature χ{∞} determines the steady state density of STZs, $\Lambda{\infty} = \exp[-1/\chi{\infty}]$.
 To ensure that STZs are rare, χ{∞} should be around 0.1.
-Shi, et al., extracted $\chi{\infty} = 0.15$ from the data using the hypothesis that the strain rate is proportinal to $e^{-1/\chi}$, and we will use this value here.
+Shi et al. extracted χ{∞} =0.15 from the data using the hypothesis that the strain rate is proportional to $e^{-1/\chi}$, and we will use this value here.
 The parameter ε_0 is the characteristic number of particles in a shear transformation zone.
-Studies of non-affine particle motion in a 2D Lennard-Jones glass [15] and a 2D system of hard spheres [34] suggest that an STZ has a radius of a few particle diameters.
+Studies of nonaffine particle motion in a 2D Lennard-Jones glass [14] and a 2D system of hard spheres [35] suggest that an STZ has a radius of a few particle diameters.
 This implies that the number of particles in an STZ is of order 10 for 2D simulations.
 Because c_0 is a dimensionless constant and does not depend on other scales in the problem, c_0 should be of order unity.
 The parameter μ^ is the slope of the linear elastic part of the stress-strain curve plotted in units of the yield stress.
-It corresponds to the ratio of the elastic material stiffness to the STZ stiffness, and should be much greater than one.
-In the MD simulations, μ^ is about 70.
+It corresponds to the ratio of the elastic material stiffness to the STZ stiffness, and should be much greater than 1.
+In the molecular dynamics (MD) simulations, μ^ is about 70.